 Greece is located in Southern Europe, bordering the Aegean, Ionian and Mediterranean Seas between Albania and Turkey.
 It is approximately the size of the US state of Alabama -- area: 131,957 sq. km.
 (51,146 sq. mi.)

 Parliamentary republic with three branches:

-- Executive: President Prokopis Pavlopoulos, head of state; Prime Minister Alexis Tsipras, head of government.
+Executive: President Prokopis PAVLOPOULOS (since 13 March, 2015), head of state; Prime Minister Kyriakos MITSOTAKIS (since 9 July 2019), head of government.